 Other Kinds of Dementias

 - Parkinson’s disease is another form of dementia that occurs more rapidly in individuals.
-It has many of the same symptoms as someone who has Alzheimer’s or Lewy Body Dementia but the individual may have problems with movement and may shake.
-Parkinson’s occurs when in the substantia nigra area in the brain where clumps are likely to form.
-These clumps affect nerve cells that produce dopamine and damages them as time passes.
+It has many of the same symptoms as someone who has Alzheimer’s or Lewy Body Dementia, but the individual may have problems with movement and may shake.
+Parkinson’s occurs when in the substantia nigra area in the brain, where clumps are likely to form.
+These clumps affect nerve cells that produce dopamine and damage them as time passes.

-- Frontotemporal dementia contains a few different types of dementia such as behavioral variant (FTD), primary progressive aphasia, Pick’s disease, corticobasal degeneration, and progressive supranuclear palsy.
-Symptoms here affect the individual’s character, conduct, and may damage their speech.
-The brain is affected has nerve cells become damaged in the front and sides of the brain.
+- Frontotemporal dementia contains a few different types of dementia, such as behavioral variant (FTD), primary progressive aphasia, Pick’s disease, corticobasal degeneration, and progressive supranuclear palsy.
+Symptoms here affect the individual’s character and conduct and may damage their speech.
+The brain is affected as nerve cells become damaged in the front and sides of the brain.
 People typically experience this form of dementia at a younger age and survive for a shorter period of time.

-- Creutzfeldt-Jakob disease is another rare form of dementia but it is more common than other forms of dementia.
+- Creutzfeldt-Jakob disease is another rare form of dementia, but it is more common than other forms of dementia.
 This form of dementia has been linked to both humans and mammals and can be attributed to variant CJD or “mad cow disease” in cattle.
-When an individual has CJD memory loss and lack of coordination can occur and a change in behavior also can be noticeable.
-CJD happens as proteins in the brain misfolded and cause malfunctions.
+When an individual has CJD, memory loss and lack of coordination can occur, and a change in behavior also can be noticeable.
+CJD happens as proteins in the brain misfold and cause malfunctions.

 - Normal-pressure hydrocephalus leads to difficulty walking, memory loss, and issues going to the bathroom in elderly individuals.
 This happens when there is too much fluid in the brain, and it can occasionally be surgically corrected with the use of a shunt to drain the fluid.